Abortion in Minnesota: Legislative history

 In the 1950s, the state legislature passed a law stating that a woman who had an abortion or actively sought one (regardless of whether she went through with it) was guilty of a criminal offense.
 Parental consent laws passed by Massachusetts and Minnesota in the 1980s created over 12,000 petitions to bypass consent.
 Of these, 21 were denied and half of these denials were overturned on appeal.

 The state was one of 23 states in 2007 to have a detailed abortion-specific informed consent requirement.
 Arkansas, Minnesota and Oklahoma all require that women seeking abortions after 20-weeks be verbally informed that the fetus may feel pain during the abortion procedure despite a Journal of the American Medical Association conclusion that pain sensors do not develop in the fetus until between weeks 23 and 30.
 The state legislature was one of four states nationwide that tried, and failed, to pass an early abortion ban in 2012 (often called a "fetal heartbeat bill" by proponents).
 It was also introduced in 2019 by Representative Tim Miller.

 In 2018, the state was one of eleven where the legislature introduced a bill that would have banned abortion in almost all cases.
 It did not pass.
 The state legislature was one of ten states nationwide that tried to unsuccessfully pass a "heartbeat bill" in 2018.
 Only Iowa successfully passed such a bill, but it was struck down by the courts.
 As of May 14, 2019, the state prohibited abortions after the fetus was viable, generally some point between weeks 24 and 28 in gestation.
 This period was defined by the US Supreme Court in their landmark 1973 case Roe v.
 Wade.

-Protecting Repoductive Options Act
+Protect Reproductive Options Act

 In January 2023, the Minnesota Legislature passed the Protecting Reproductive Options Act to "explicitly protect and codify abortion rights" within Minnesota law.
-The Governor of Minnesota signed the bill on January 31, 2023.
+Tim Walz, the Governor of Minnesota, signed the bill into law on January 31, 2023.